Feeling stuck in old patterns, habits, relationships?

 Psychotherapy is a collaborative relationship between a client requesting the consultation, and a psychotherapist, who offers empathy and professional knowledge to help resolve the problems that led to calling.
 The immediate goal is to create a comfortable, accepting environment in which you feel safe to speak frankly about any concern.

+Specialized listening, communication, and creative problem-solving strategies differentiate this psychotherapy relationship from all other relationships in your life.
 Strict professional standards and scope of practice guidelines inform what is appropriate and therapeutic.
-Specialized listening, communication, and creative problem-solving strategies differentiate this psychotherapy relationship from all other relationships in your life.

 When you need to talk to someone… We can help.